How to Proceed with Heat Loss Calculation in Your Home for Better Efficiency

 Understanding Heat Loss Calculation

 Heat loss occurs when warm air escapes from your home, and cold air enters.
 This can happen through various means, such as insulation issues, air leaks, and even the materials used in your home.
 Knowing how to perform a heat loss calculation helps you pinpoint where improvements can be made.
-For example, older homes often have less insulation compared to modern constructions, leading to more significant heat loss.
+For example, older homes often have less insulation compared to modern constructions, resulting in greater heat loss.

-After understanding your home's heat loss, you can take targeted action to improve insulation, add weather stripping, or even replace windows to retain heat better.
+After understanding your home's heat loss, you can take targeted actions to improve insulation, add weather stripping, or even replace windows to better retain heat.

 Identifying Common Areas of Heat Loss